rhenenrpg/rhenenrpg.github.io/README.md

 [Roll20 Solution](/mgmp/foundry/selfhosting.md) - direct link to Multi-Gamemaster Multi-Player solution that is currently used to play on average 6 oneshots per week organized by a community of a dozen active GMs.

-[Self Hosted FoundryVTT Solution (Work-In-Progress)](/mgmp/foundry/selfhosting.md) - direct link to the way i host FoundryVTT securely with discord login and no password on FoundryVTT.
+[Self Hosted FoundryVTT Solution](/mgmp/foundry/selfhosting.md) - direct link to the way i host FoundryVTT securely with discord login and no password on FoundryVTT.